 Overdrawing your bank account can get expensive, especially if you have multiple overdraft transactions in a short period of time.
 Fortunately, those overdrafts won't hurt your credit score as long as you clear them up before they go to collections.

 Information about your employer may be listed on your credit report, but your actual income is not.
 Creditors and lenders also use your income to decide whether to approve your application and how much you can afford to borrow.
 But having a high or low salary won’t directly impact your credit score.
-For example, a high salary won’t boost your credit score nor will a low salary drag your score down.
+For example, a high salary won’t boost your credit score, nor will a low salary drag your score down.

-Your salary might influence how you pay your bills and payment history is included in your credit score.
+Your salary might influence how you pay your bills, and payment history is included in your credit score.

 Insurance companies check your credit score to decide whether to insure you and to calculate your insurance premium.
-Even though they use your credit score to make decisions about you, they don’t report your timely or untimely payments to the credit bureaus so insurance payments won’t affect your credit score.
+Even though they use your credit score to make decisions about you, they don’t report your timely or untimely payments to the credit bureaus, so insurance payments won’t affect your credit score.

 If you miss too many insurance payments, the insurance company will likely cancel your policy rather than send an unpaid balance to collections.

-04Child Support and Alimony
+Child Support and Alimony

 Child support and alimony payments won’t usually affect your credit score unless you fall behind on your payments and a collection agency has to get involved.
 In that case, your credit score could drop significantly.
 Not only that, you could be arrested and sued for the payments you missed.

-Like insurance companies, many utility and cell phone providers check your credit score before extending service.
+Like insurance companies, many utility and cellphone providers check your credit score before extending service.
 But these businesses don't routinely provide your payment information to credit bureaus.
 Your credit score isn’t helped by timely payments on your utility or cell phone bills.
 However, if your account becomes past due, it may be passed on to a collection agency who would then list the account on your credit report leading to a credit score drop.

 In most cases, paying your rent on time won’t help your credit score.
 In fact, the FICO score would ignore the rental trade line even if it appeared on your credit report.
-On the other hand, falling behind on your rent could lead to an eviction which would hurt your credit score and your ability to rent or get credit cards and loans in the future.
+On the other hand, falling behind on your rent could lead to an eviction, which would hurt your credit score and your ability to rent or get credit cards and loans in the future.

-There is an exception: some landlords may report payments to Experian RentBureau.
+There is an exception: Some landlords may report payments to Experian RentBureau.
 In those instances, rent payments can help your Experian credit score.

-07Checking Your Own Credit
+Checking Your Own Credit

-08Your Interest Rate
+Your Interest Rate

 Your credit score influences your interest rate and not the other way around.
-Having high interest rates on your credit cards and loans won’t hurt your credit score.
+Having high-interest rates on your credit cards and loans won’t hurt your credit score.
 Neither will low interest rates improve your credit score.
-But, there could be a correlation between credit scores and interest rates since lenders typically give the best rates to borrowers with the best credit scores.
+But there could be a correlation between credit scores and interest rates since lenders typically give the best rates to borrowers with the best credit scores.

 One of the myths about credit counseling is that it’s just as bad for your credit as Chapter 13 bankruptcy.
-That’s not the true.
+That’s not true.
 Though credit counseling may be reflected on your credit report, it won’t hurt your credit score.
 If a credit counselor is managing your credit card payments, you must make sure your creditor is getting your payments on time.
 Late payments hurt your credit score even if they’re coming from a credit counselor.